“Pull your socks up”

 This is inner strength.
-This is inner resources.
+These are inner resources.
 This is growth.

-There is more for us, and when we have more for us, we can also give more for others.
-The hard wiring and the patterning, is something you often do without conscious awareness… it happens unconsciously just because you’re repeating healthy ways of being.
+There is more for us, and when we have more for us, we can also give more to others.
+The hard wiring and the patterning is something you often do without conscious awareness… it happens unconsciously just because you’re repeating healthy ways of being.

 Now you might be thinking what does all this have to do with relationships?
 I guess your relationships are a reflection of what is inside of you.
 If you’re a mindful caring person who is charged on that pathway of growth, then you’re a person that is more capable of being fully present in a healthy relationship.